gdtyra/gdtyra.github.io/unix_commands.md

 - `-r <library>` - load the specified library using require.
 It is useful when using `-n` or `-p`
 - `ruby -p -e ’$_.tr! "a-z", "A-Z"’` - equivalent to `tr '[a-z]' '[A-Z]'`

+### `ffmpeg` - media encoding
+- `ffmpeg -framerate 30 -i "%d.bmp" -r 30 -pix_fmt yuv420p video.mp4` - create a video from a sequence of image files
+- `ffmpeg -i original.jpg -qmin 1 -q:v 1 -vf "scale=iw/2:ih/2" reduced.jpg` - re-encode an image at half the resolution
+- `ffmpeg -i video.mp4 -c:v null -c:a copy audio.m4a` - extract only the audio from an MP4 video
+- `ffmpeg -i input.avi -vf 'yadif=1:1,drawbox=y=ih-h:w=0:h=11:t=max,hqdn3d=6' -acodec aac -vcodec libx264 -pix_fmt yuv420p -preset veryslow -crf 20 -aspect 4:3 output.mp4` - re-encode an interlaced, 4:3 AVI as an MP4 after masking overscan noise and denoising the image
+- `ffmpeg -i input.avi -acodec copy -vcodec ffv1 -coder 1 -g 1 -context 1 -pix_fmt yuv410p output.avi` - re-encode as lossless FFV1
+- `for f in **/*.wav; ./ffmpeg.exe -i "$f" flac/"$(basename $f .wav)".flac` - encode all WAV files in under the current path as FLAC and put the files under a "flac" directory

 ## Miscellaneous
+- `cal` - display calendars
+- `at` - schedule a task at a given time
+- `fortune` - print random messages from a collection
+- `diff` - compare files or directory structures
+- `patch` - apply changes specified by a diff
+- `tsort` - topologically sort a graph
+- `od` - display files in hexadecimal or other forms
+- `nohup` - prevent a program from stopping after logout
+- `nl` - add line numbers to output
+- `join` - join lines in files by shared field values
+- `bc` - do calculations
+- `file` - heuristically determine file content type
+- `fc` - deal with command history
+- `csplit` - split a file into multiple based on context lines
+- `split` - split a file into multiple files of a fixed size
+- `fmt`, `fold` - apply word wrapping to text
+- `banner`, `figlet`, and `cowsay` - print fancy text
+- `pexec` and `parallel` - run commands concurrently
 - `javap -classpath some_jar.jar some.package.SomeClass` - list method signatures of a class within a JAR file
 - `tree <file>` - write input to both standard output and the given file
+- `wget -O <output_path> <some.resource/address>` - download a given resource to a given path
+- `chsh -s <shell_path> <user>` - change a user's login shell